 We can see it very differently today, but we should also strive to understand that worldview - to understand what allowed people to believe so firmly in the correctness of their ways.
 But the war surely does contain in miniature a view of the larger state of settler-Indigenous stories.
 Not all were so violent, not all so clearly captured the naked ambition of New England colonization, not all were so powerfully and effectively narrated.
 But no story illuminates more effectively the broader pattern of warfare in securing European holds on the so-called New World.

 Primary sourcesRead at least three of four of these primary documents.
 Note the first document is from an earlier New England-Indigenous war (the Pequot War, 1636-38), and the final two are from French territory in what is now northern New England.
-The first document offers a reminder that King Philip's War was part of a longer miltary history, and also (as we saw a few weeks back) a longer set of assumptions guiding the thinking of colonial New Englanders.
-The last two documents are a remidner that the war didn't simply end in 1678 and that in many ways it continued further north.
+The first document offers a reminder that King Philip's War was part of a longer military history, and also a longer set of assumptions guiding the thinking of colonial New Englanders.
+The last two documents are a reminder that the war didn't simply end in 1678 and that in many ways it continued further north.

 - John Mason, A Brief History of the Pequot War: Especially of the Memorable Taking of Their Fort at Mistick in Connecticut in 1637 (Boston, 1639) reprinted in History of the Pequot War, Charles Orr, ed., (Cleveland, 1894), 6-8 and 28-31.

 - Cotton Mather, Magnalia Christi Americana (Boston, 1855 [orig.
 1702]), 556-62.

 - John Easton, “A Relation of the Indian War” (1676).

 - Mary Rowlandson, A Narrative of the Captivity, Sufferings, and Removes of Mrs Mary Rowlandson (Boston, 1791 [orig.
 1685], 14-18.